BINF3101-yohe/Lab9_sarsCoV2_part1/README.md

 python
 ```

 I am not going to have you WRITE any python code yourself today, but we should begin to look at what it is doing.
-Here, I am defining three fucntions we will use:
+Here, I am defining two fucntions we will use:
 ```bash
 find_orfs()
 find_all_orfs()